 The Best Day Trips From Aix-en-Provence, France

-Aix-en-Provence is a great option in this respect as it’s centrally located for many of the regions’ key attractions, and it’s easily accessible.
-It’s also one of the most beautiful cities in Provence, with plenty to see and do while you’re there.
+The charasmatic city of Aix-en-Provence makes an excellent base when planning a trip to the South Of France.
+It’s centrally located for many of the region’s key attractions, it’s easily accessible, and it’s also one of the most beautiful cities in Provence, with plenty to see and do while you’re there.

-If you’re visiting in summer you can take advantage of the annual (music) Festival d’Aix when the charismatic city comes to life with melodic sounds spilling from every open space.
-And as the cultural capital of Provence, you’ll be spoiled for choice with museums, galleries and historical sites peppered throughout the city.
+If you’re visiting in summer you can take advantage of the annual (music) Festival d’Aix when the charming city comes to life with melodic sounds spilling from every open space.ย And as the cultural capital of Provence, you’re spoiled for choice with museums, galleries and historical sites peppered throughout the city.

 Aix-en-Provence markets

 You may have a hard time pulling yourself away from exploring the labyrinthine of lanes of the old town, and the fresh flavours and smells at the farmer’s markets.
-But when you do, there are a number of places to explore within easy reach of the city.
+But when you do,ย there are so many enticing places to explore within easy reach of the city.
 Here is my pick of the best day trips from Aix-en-Provence, France!

 Essential Information For Visiting Aix-en-Provence

-Before considering which day trips from Aix-en-Provence you’d like to undertake, it’s worthwhile putting some thought into the logistics of getting to, and around the city.
+Before considering which day trips to take, it’s worthwhile looking into the logistics of getting to, and around the city.

-Aside from the fact that I absolutely adore Aix, I also recommend it as a place to stay because it’s a lot less daunting than some other cities in Provence.
-Driving into and out of the city is straightforward, and car parks within the town are plentiful and easy to find.
+Aside from the fact that I absolutely adore Aix, I also recommend it as a place to stay because it’s a lot less daunting in this respect than some other cities in Provence.
+Driving into and out of the city is straightforward (moreso in my experience than Avignon, and certainly Marseille), and car parks within the town are plentiful and easy to find.

 Best Day Trips from Aix en Provence, France.
 Top Tours from Aix-en-Provence.